 President Isaias Afewerki, who led the country’s struggle for independence and who heads the sole political party, has ruled the country since 1991.
 National elections have not taken place since 1991 and the constitution has not been implemented.
 Regionally, Eritrea has been party to border disputes with Ethiopia in 1998 and Djibouti in 2008, though in 2018 Ethiopia and Eritrea formally made peace.
-In 2009, a UN Security Council arms embargo prohibited the sale of arms to or by Eritrea.

 U.S. interests in Eritrea include supporting efforts for greater integration of Eritrea with the rest of the Horn of Africa, encouraging Eritrea to contribute to regional stability and partner on shared peace and security goals, urging progress toward a democratic political culture, addressing human rights issues, and promoting economic reform and prosperity.